-- · Before installing the planks, central heat or air conditioning should be operating for 14 days. - Install only at room temperature above 60°F (16°C) and 30-50% humidity conditions. - In rooms with under-floor (radiant) heating, the surface temperature of the subfloor may not, under any circumstances, exceed 85°F (29°C).
-Increasing heat should be done in 5-degree increments.
+- · Before installing the planks, heat or air conditioning should be operating for 14 days. - In rooms with under-floor (radiant) heating, the surface temperature of the subfloor may not exceed 85°F (29°C).
+Increasing heat should be done in 10-degree increments.
 Ascertain that the subfloor is properly engineered or controlled for the flooring being installed.
 Subfloors designed for materials with higher resistance to heat transfer, such as carpet, WILL damage the flooring.
-Installations that include multiple floor covering products on a single heating circuit must be adjusted for the flooring product with the highest heat transfer or lowest temperature requirement. - .
-When possible, preselect and set aside boards that blend best with all horizontally mounted moldings (reducer/stair nose etc.) This will assure a uniform final appearance.
-Install these boards adjoining the moldings. - Floor should be installed from several cartons at the same time to ensure good color and shade mixture. - Be attentive to staggering the ends of the boards at least 12" (30.48 cm) when possible, in adjacent rows.
+Installations that include multiple floor covering products on a single heating circuit must be adjusted for the flooring product with the highest heat transfer or lowest temperature requirement. - When possible, preselect and set aside boards that blend best with all horizontally mounted moldings (reducer/stair nose etc.) This will assure a uniform final appearance.
+Install these boards adjoining the moldings. - Floor should be installed from several cartons at the same time to ensure good color and shade mixture.
+Be attentive to staggering the ends of the boards at least 12" (30.48 cm) when possible, in adjacent rows.
 This will help ensure a more favorable overall appearance of the floor.